COSC3020/all-pairs-shortest-paths-Bruh2117/README.md

 What is the worst-case time complexity ($\Theta$) of the algorithm?
 Add your answer, including your reasoning, to this markdown file.

+The worst-case time complexity would be $V^3$ since we would have to do every iteration in the three for loops.